nordlow/compiler-benchmark/README.md

 ## TODO

-- Add C source backend to C3.
 - Add Lua (luajit).
 - Add language Pony.
 - Add function `benchmark_CSharp_using_dotnet()` that calls `dotnet build`.
 On my Ubuntu 22.04, both `dotnet new` and `dotnet build` segfaults so won’t waste time with this for now.
-- Sort table primarily by build time and then check time.
-- Don’t include Build Time and Build RSS columns when build op is not used.
-- Don’t include Check Time and Check RSS columns when check op is not used.

 ## References